 Thankfully, for cases of basal cell and squamous cell skin cancer, there is a surgery-free alternative to consider.
 Image-Guided SRT is just as effective as Mohs surgery, but unlike surgery, Image-Guided SRT requires no interruptions to your daily life.

 The Cosmetic Effects of Mohs Surgery On the Nose

 Mohs surgery, while effective, is not always the best option for treating skin cancer on the nose.
-Because Mohs requires a doctor to surgically remove multiple layers of skin from the cancerous spot, patients will be left with a wound when the treatment is over.
+Because Mohs requires a doctor to surgically remove multiple layers of skin from the skin cancer area, people who receive this treatment will be left with a wound.
 Once the wound heals, there will likely be a scar.
-Depending on the size of the wound, some patients may even need to have a skin graft or undergo reconstructive surgery to heal.
+Depending on the size of the wound, some people may even need to have a skin graft or undergo reconstructive surgery to heal.

-Some patients are hesitant to have skin cancer on the nose surgically removed.
-Because it’s such a visible area, it may not be preferable to be left with scarring after surgery.
-And in the more extreme cases, reconstructive surgery can have a significant impact on a patient’s daily life.
+Some people are hesitant to have skin cancer on the nose surgically removed.
+Because it’s such a visible area, it’s perfectly reasonable to have reservations about any scars which may result from surgery.
+And in the more extreme cases, reconstructive surgery can have a significant impact on a person’s daily life.

-Want to learn more about IG-SRT as a non-invasive alternative for treating skin cancer on the nose?
-Call the GentleCure skin cancer information specialists today at 312-987-6543 for more information.
-We can answer any further questions you may have about how IG-SRT works and what to expect from the treatment process.
+Want to learn more about how Image-Guided SRT can be used for treating skin cancer on the nose?
+Call a GentleCure skin cancer information specialist today at 855-973-1342 for more information.
+We can answer any further questions you may have about how Image-Guided works and show you what to expect from the treatment process.